Random2127/FogonesAI/README.md

 ## 📌 Notes

-- Firebase is currently included for future authentication features
+- Firebase authentication is implemented (email/password + Google Sign-In)

 - This project is **not production-ready**